koding/kdlearn/guides/understanding-file-permissions.md

 ```

 > type:good
-> Note: The same principles apply also for folders_
+> Note: The same principles also apply to folders

 You should now be able to understand how ownership and permissions work in Linux.